This was going to be a Valentine’s post, but I can’t hold back any longer!

 *My favorite story on that DVD set.
 If you haven’t watched Shakespeare Retold, run and get it!

 Sometimes I just get blue.
 I used to always pick it apart — that blue funk.
 But analyzing it, nailing it down can be wearying, and sometimes it’s just that I’m a displaced Texan living in the Rockies.
-Texas can be a terrible and wonderful land, but mostly it’s a big heart with a cutting edge spirit that often thumbs its nose at convention while often appearing tacky with its own.
+Texas can be a terrible and wonderful land, but mostly it’s a big heart with a cutting edge spirit that often thumbs its nose at convention while appearing tacky.
 Don’t be fooled by the seeming yahoo.
 Underneath is a class leveler, and I miss the plain talk and the willingness to be a stereotype in its pursuit.
 A place where words like ‘shit’ reverberate with meaning way beyond the obvious.

 The mentality is best represented in an old joke: